bmcdavid/DotNetStarter/readme.md

     .Build() // configures the ILocator
     .Run() // Runs IStartupModule registrations;
 ```
-## Abstractions

-All attributes, baseclasses and interfaces reside in the DotNetStarter.Abstractions namespace.
-Documentation is provided in the intellisense.

 ## Inversion of Control / Dependency Injection
 An IoC/DI package must be installed to enable the ILocator.
 There are several provided by default: